Fashion icon Chanel chooses Indian-born Leena Nair as CEO

 “It’s very encouraging and motivating, especially since we haven’t seen this before.
 Coming from a non-luxury background, I expect she’ll bring fresh perspective — it’s a sign that things are changing,” he said.

-While Nair, 52, is not a part of the Paris fashion scene, Chanel has a wide range of products in addition to its fashion designs.
+While Nair, 52, is not a part of the Paris fashion scene, Chanel has a wide range of products in addition to its high fashion designs, including eyeglasses, watches and makeup.

 Nair is succeeding billionaire co-owner and chairman of privately held Chanel, Alain Wertheimer, as CEO.
 A grandson of Chanel co-founder Pierre Wertheimer, he remains as global executive chairman of the fashion house.

-In her social media posts, Nair has described India-born former PepsiCo CEO Indra Nooyi as a friend and mentor.
+In her social media posts, Nair, who is married to financial entrepreneur Kumar Nair and has two sons, has described India-born former PepsiCo CEO Indra Nooyi as a friend and mentor.
 Nair herself recently was awarded the Great British Businesswoman Role Model of the Year award.

 But she is not the first woman to be CEO of Chanel.
 Earlier, Francoise Montenay and American Maureen Chiquet held that role.
 And of course, the co-founder of Maison de Chanel was a woman, the late Gabrielle “Coco” Chanel.